johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-12-18-azure-static-web-apps-build-app-externally/index.md

 hide_table_of_contents: false
 ---

-Azure Static Web Apps can generally build themselves.
+Azure Static Web Apps can generally build themselves with Oryx.
 If you need finer grained control of your build, you can with `skip_app_build: true` and some GitHub Actions.

 ![title image reading "Azure Static Web Apps: build app externally" with the Static Web Apps logo](title-image.png)